Showing posts with label Peter Laird. Show all posts

 So, this is not written OR drawn by Eastman or Laird.
 Some guy I’ve never heard of is heading the helm.
 Don’t have a good feeling about this.

 Space President Queen Chick ambushes Space President Peasant Chick, who crashes to Earth and is rescued by the boys.
 Space Elections are apparently decided by combat.
-So everybody fights and President Peasant defeats President Queen by branding her with what appears to be a weiner brand (seriously, I kid you not).
+So everybody fights and President Peasant defeats President Queen by branding her with what appears to be a weiner (seriously, I kid you not).
 President Peasant promises justice and fairness for everyone and the local Space Spaceship takes her back to rule her planet.
 The end.

 This was pretty bad.
 The story was about what I’d expect FROM a fifth grader and the artwork, well, it was on par with the number 2 pencil drawings I’ve seen so far.
 I’m going to give this series until #15 to improve and if it doesn’t (and I’m not very hopeful) then I’ll be cutting my losses and trying to find some other comic to read.